Skip To Main Content

 If you do detect something that looks out of place on your credit report or if you receive notice that your information has been compromised:

-2. File a police report.
+2. File a police report link opens in a new window.
 If you’ve obtained an ID Theft Complaint reference number from the FTC, ask the officer to include that information in the report.

-3. Consider setting a Fraud Alert with Equifax, TransUnion and Experian.
+3. Consider setting a Fraud Alert with Equifax link opens in a new window, TransUnion link opens in a new window and Experian link opens in a new window.
 This free service will place a “red flag” on your credit account that alerts creditors that you may have been a victim of fraud and/or identity theft.
 This will prompt creditors to take extra steps to verify your identity before extending future credit.

-4. Notify your card issuer, financial institution and/or the Social Security Administration (if your Social Security number has been compromised).
-You can report a lost or stolen Commerce Bank card through our Security Center.
+4. Notify your card issuer, financial institution and/or the Social Security Administration link opens in a new window (if your Social Security number has been compromised).
+You can report a lost or stolen Commerce Bank card through our Security Center link opens to a Commerce page.

-5. Change your online passwords using your password manager.
+5. Change your online passwords using your password manager link opens to a Commerce page.

 6. If you have automatic payments related to a compromised card, bank account or website, be sure to update the payment information with your new card, account or password.